How to apply for Medicine A100

 There is no upper age limit.
 However, applicants who would be close to or above normal retirement age by the time of graduation will be invited to discuss their application with one or more senior clinicians.
 Students at the School of Medicine come from a wide age range and have a variety of previous work and study experiences.
 We feel that having such a variety of students benefits everyone in the school.

 No. We do not expect applicants to have experience in medical settings, and we do not give any credit for shadowing or observation of doctors or other healthcare professionals when assessing applications.
 You will need to have some understanding of how healthcare is delivered to succeed at interview, so if you don’t have experience in medical settings you should read about this or take advantage of any opportunities to talk to current practitioners.
-A number of organisations will run summer schools or other activities that allow prospective medical students to find out more about what being a doctor involves.
+A number of organisations run virtual work experience, summer schools or other activities that allow prospective medical students to find out more about what being a doctor involves.
+Please check with local organisations such as Integrated Care Systems to see whether there is a scheme operating in your region.

 If you experience any extenuating circumstances at the time of your examinations, your school or college should report this immediately to the relevant examination board(s) using the Joint Council for Qualifications form 10 (special consideration), so that any adjustments to marks can be made.
 If we consider that extenuating circumstances brought up in the reference should be taken into account formally in the assessment of your application, we shall write to your referee to request further details.
 Please do not send such details unsolicited.